nibble-4bits/aws-local-stepfunctions/README.md

 - `options?`:
   - `overrides?`: An object to override the behavior of certain states:
     - `taskResourceLocalHandlers?`: An [object that overrides](/docs/feature-support.md#task-state-resource-override) the resource of the specified `Task` states to run a local function.
     - `waitTimeOverrides?`: An [object that overrides](/docs/feature-support.md#wait-state-duration-override) the wait duration of the specified `Wait` states.
-The specifed override duration should be in milliseconds.
+The specified override duration should be in milliseconds.
   - `noThrowOnAbort?`: If this option is set to `true`, aborting the execution will simply return `null` as result instead of throwing.

 #### Basic example: